Recoskie/JDasm/docs/Basics.md

 <br />

-A GIF picture stores which colors are used in the picture into an array.
+GIF picture stores which colors are used in the picture into an array.
 The array is then indexed by the color data section.

 <br />

-Thus some picture programs will not let you edit GIF pictures in Red, Green, Blue, because each color has to be profiled that you wish to use.
+Thus some picture programs will not let you edit GIF pictures in Red, Green, Blue because each color has to be profiled that you wish to use.

 <br />

-Unless you change format to say Bit map then make changes then save to GIF.
-A GIF picture also does not loose any color data, and is lossless.
+Unless you change the format to say Bit map, then make changes, then save to GIF.
+A GIF picture also does not lose any color data and is lossless.